Run Line Betting: Point Spreads for Baseball

-We already know that the run line in baseball is analogous to the spread in football, in that the favorite has to win by a certain number of runs/points in order to be a winner for bettors.
+You already know that the run line in baseball is analogous to the spread in football, in that the favorite has to win by a certain number of runs/points to register a win for bettors.

-As the next table below demonstrates, the payout on run line/spread bets in baseball varies greatly from game to game.
-Why?
-Because the value of that single run varies greatly, depending on which teams are playing and which pitchers are starting.
+The payout on run line varies greatly from game to game.
+This is because the relative value of one run varies greatly between games, depending on which teams are playing and which pitchers are starting.

-The most important factor in determining the value of a run in a single game is assessing its correlation to the projected total for that game (i.e. the combined number of runs scored by the teams; refer back to the Betting Primer if you forget what baseball totals are.
+The most important factor in determining the value of a run in a single game is assessing its correlation to the projected total for that game (i.e. the combined number of runs scored by the teams that’s relevant to baseball totals bets.

-If a game has a total of 10 runs, 1.5 runs accounts for only 15% of the expected runs, and you won’t have to pay as much to get the advantage of those 1.5 runs.
+If a game has a projected total of 10 runs, 1.5 runs account for only 15% of the expected total, and you won’t have to pay as much to “give” those runs to the underdog.